How To Master Couples Portraits | Wedding Photography Guide, Pt. 5 (Updated)

 After mastering your technical skills and posing elements, focus on communication with and directing clients to create beautiful, natural couples portraits in any situation, regardless of time constraints or other limitations.
 The more time you take to get to know your couple and understand where they’re coming from, the more likely it is that you’ll be able to make them forget that they are standing in front of your camera.

-7. Use Every Second you get
+7. Use Every Second You Get for Couples Portraits

 During the in-between moments of a wedding timeline, opportunities abound for capturing additional images in very short spans of time.
 For example, in the time it takes to walk from one location to another, you can give simple cues to initiate candid reactions for a series of walking shots that will fit well into the story of the day.
 In the example above, the couple was simply cued to look at one another while walking from one location to the next.
-This illustrates the point that quality images do not always require ample time for setup and execution.
+This illustrates the point that quality couples portraits do not always require ample time for setup and execution.

 As wedding photographers, we are tasked with capturing one of the most important days in the bride and groom’s lives.
 On this important day, couples portraits are among the most highly valued images.
-Couples sessions can prove challenging given their importance and the limited time in which you often have to capture them, not to mention their complexity, but when you’ve adequately prepared to rise to the occasion, they can also prove rewarding, both figuratively and literally.Join Premium
+Couples portraits can prove challenging given their importance and the limited time in which you often have to capture them, not to mention their complexity, but when you’ve adequately prepared to rise to the occasion, they can also prove rewarding, both figuratively and literally.Join Premium

 Let us guide you in your photography journey with the best photography education and resources.
 Browse our complete, comprehensive solutions below and take the next step in your photography.